 The Church of the Body of Christ was a brand new entity, created by Christ out of Jew and Gentile.
 He had to also create the structure and positions that would allow it to function, both in the spiritual world (positions for the angels that would minister to the Church—see Rev. 1:1, “his angel”) and in the physical world (positions and ministries here on earth—see Rom.
 12:4-8; Eph.
 4:7-11).
 The Bible describes these physical and spiritual realities by the phrase, “things in heaven and on earth, visible and invisible” (1:16).

 In addition, if you find your beliefs challenged or feel offended that is intentional.
 I started this site to filter out people who would be too easily offended to live in a community of diverse views and attract those that could.
 I don’t believe that different views about creation should cause divisions (see the “about” section of this site for my views about heresy) You should divide over sufficiently bad behavior, not beliefs.
-I have a friend who actually believes Noah is an alien and has more conservative beliefs about how to act than most other people I know.
 However, maybe you disagree with this and I’m just being a jerk and trying to destroy good conservative theology.
 That’s fine, you don’t have to read any of this.

 Short Summary of Genesis 1

 Creation starts with a state of volcanic winter (also known as nuclear winter) and God starts recreating/repairing the Earth from there.